timothypratley/power-turtle/resources/public/conj2017-slides.md

 @ Timothy

+* Not all students fit one lesson plan
+  - beginners may be from other fields, university, high school or even primary school
+  - maybe they only speak French
+  - so we invite teachers to create their customized lessons as well.
 * Perhaps you have a lesson in mind that you want to teach?
-* Good news!
+  - Good news!
 Lessons are markdown text files
-* Markdown is very easy to edit
+  - Markdown is easy to edit
-* Your Markdown can be loaded remotely by url
+* The lesson can be loaded remotely by supplying a url suffix
-  - you can deliver your own lesson with a link
+  - this link loads your lesson in power turtle
-  - you don't need us to do anything
+  - we would love it if you send us the markdown
-  - if you send us the markdown we will include it in the lesson list
+    * we will include it in the lesson list so that everyone can benefit

 ---
 class: middle